danieltomaslovazzano/pet-api-firebase/backend/initiative/To Do/migration-plan.md

    - Add new capabilities enabled by PostgreSQL where beneficial

 4. **Authentication Integration**:
+   - Follow the hybrid approach detailed in the Authentication Strategy document
-   - Decide whether to keep Firebase Auth or migrate to a different auth system
+   - Implement dual-write system to maintain Firebase Auth while using PostgreSQL
-   - Implement any necessary auth adapters
+   - Adapt middleware to work with both systems

 ### Phase 5: Testing